f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab2.rst

 The DNS profile unlocks all BIG-IP features by making the BIG-IP fully aware of DNS as a protocol.

-Without a DNS profile applied to a listener, the BIG-IP cannot natively understand DNS and can only load balance requests.
+Without a DNS profile applied to a listener, the TMOS does not parse DNS requests and load balance UDP/TCP packets.

 Navigate to: **DNS  ››  Delivery : Profiles : DNS**